Dry Yeast vs Liquid Yeast. Which Is Better?

 Kveik?
 Check.

 I would go so far as to say that some of the more exciting yeast products coming out are dry yeasts.
 Lallemand’s Philly Sour is a fantastic example.
 I have to make a special mention of Lallemand's Verdant Yeast.
-I have used most every reputed NEIPA yeast on the market, and Verdant is hands down my favourite.
+We have used most every reputed NEIPA yeast on the market, and Verdant is hands down our favourite.
 Absolutely amazing flavours of apricot and vanilla.
+We are super excited to get our hands on the new Pomona Hybrid IPA yeast as well.

 So, Liquid Yeasts – They Are Better, Right?